mammuth/slack_gitlab_emoji_sync/README.md

 - Dockerize for simpler running
 - Understand how to make the config env variables _required_
 - Make it more efficient by also fetching the existing emojis from GitLab and only try creating the diff

+## Known limitations
+GitLab wouldn't be GitLab without a bug or annoyance in every single functionality:
+One can upload a high number of emojis (I tested it with ~400) but the frontend will only show the first 100 in the emoji pickers and markdown auto-complete via `:emoji-name:` 🫠